mdgriffith/elm-optimize-level-2/transformations.md

 We didn't include this in the first version of the tool because the effect seems to be so modest and carries the risk of breaking things on IE.

 We would have to add something like a `--modernize` or `--no-ie` flag to the tool, and I really like this tool having no configurability.

+# Hoisting Constants

+**Future Work**

+This transformation hasn't been attempted yet, but the idea is that if a constant is detected in a let statement, it can be declared moved to top-level instead of recalculated every function run.